TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 4/1 Chronicles 4.6.md

 ---

-And Naarah bare him Ahuzzam, and Hepher, and Temeni, and Haahashtari.
+Naarah bore him Ahuzzam, and Hepher, and Temeni, and Haahashtari.
 These were the sons of Naarah.